Slogans (film)

 Slogans (Parullat) is a 2001 Albanian film directed by Gjergj Xhuvani.
-It was the first Albanian film to be selected to screen on the Director's Fortnight at Cannes Filmfestival 2001 and has gone on to win many other festival awards.
-It was further Albania's submission to the 74th Academy Awards for the Academy Award for Best Foreign Language Film, but was not accepted as a nominee.
+It was the first Albanian film to be selected to screen on the Directors' Fortnight at the 2001 Cannes Film Festival and has gone on to win many other festival awards.
+It was also Albania's submission to the 74th Academy Awards for the Academy Award for Best Foreign Language Film, but was not accepted as a nominee.

 The film presents the ideological brainwashing that characterized the life of Albanians during the times of the communist Enver Hoxha regime.
 The protagonist is Andrea (Artur Gorishti; Andrea is a male name in Albania), a young and liberal-minded school teacher, who is sent from Tirana to work in a small village school.
 As a teacher he needs to participate in constructions of socialist and patriotic slogans on the slopes of a hill in the village.
 He does not take this task very seriously and for this he is continuously scorned by the village's Communist party officials.